SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > NOPE, I BET SHE MADE IT TO BROOKLYN IN ONE PIECE.
 >
-> BUT IF SHE THINKS SHE'S GOING TO CARRY OUT TRELAINE'S COMMANDS AND WE'LL JUST LOOK THE OTHER WAY, SHE'S GOT ANOTHER THING COMING.
+> BUT IF SHE THINKS SHE'S GOING TO CARRY OUT TRELAINE'S COMMANDS AND WE'LL JUST LOOK THE OTHER WAY BECAUSE OF THE WAY THINGS WERE, THEN SHE'S GOT ANOTHER THING COMING.
 >
 > FOOL ME ONCE, SHAME ON YOU.
 >